cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 [These](geo2018gcsp.tar.gz) are the sources.

 In order to run the solver, unzip and untar.
-If you are lucky, you can type `./solver gcsp_examples/summer2016/demod06.dim` and you see that the solver finds an interpretation.
+If you are lucky, you can type `./solver gcsp_examples/summer2016/demod06.dim` and watch the solver find an interpretation.

 Otherwise, type  `touch Makefile`, type `make` and hope that the resulting executable works.
 You need a reasonably